SteadyUA/unicorn/README.md

 #### Options:
 - `-f, --force` Cleanup vendors and locks before install.
 - `-a, --all` Run command for all local packages.
-- `--copy` Packages will be copied instead of symlinks.
-Only allowed when packages are specified.
-Useful for deployment.
+- `--copy` Packages will be copied instead of symlinks.\
+Only allowed when packages are specified.\
+It is [possible to set options](#copy-install-options) for executing the command `composer install` Useful for deployment.

 ### composer uni:update